-This will take 2 days and you can split your 2 days between the areas, I’d recommend Central and North of Colaba in one day, and the Western areas of Colaba on another day.
+This will take 2 days at least and you can split your 2 days between the areas, I’d recommend Central and North of Colaba in one day, and the Western areas of Colaba on another day.

 To get from East to West Colaba you can walk but it is quite far and a long quite a few busy roads, getting an Uber or catching a Taxi is a better idea, or go to Churchgate station which is a 20minute walk from Colaba Causeway and then get the train a few stops which will lessen the walking time.

-The above places are many of best places to visit in Mumbai and the main Mumbai tourist attractions, this is why it is a good place to stay.
+The above places are many of the best places to visit in Mumbai and the main Mumbai tourist attractions, this is why it is a good place to stay.

 Do you have travel insurance to cover you in India?
 I am covered by WorldNomad’s and I really recommend them as it has been designed for travellers by travellers and you don’t even need to be in your home Country to start a plan.
 Why not look into travel insurance now whilst you think of it!